-The Pixel 3 - my first foray at official GrapheneOS & CalyxOS.
+The Pixel 3 - my first foray at ROMs with relockable bootloader (Graphene, Calyx, & Divest).

-The Pixel 3 is one tiny PDA, when compared to most of the PDAs I've held & used.
+The Pixel 3 is one tiny device, when compared to most of what I've held & used.

-The Pixel 3 only comes with front-facing stereo speakers which sounded pretty decent.
-However, as there's no headphone jack on the Pixel 3, good luck finding a dongle (or compatible USB-C headphones) for it if you either lost the one that came with it, or didn't get one when getting the Pixel 3.
+The Pixel 3 only comes with front-facing stereo speakers which sounded pretty decent, if somewhat boxy.
+However, as there's no headphone jack on the Pixel 3, good luck finding a dongle (the only dongles known to work with Pixel cellphones are the ones with an inbuilt DAC chip) for it if you either lost the one that came with it, or didn't get one (or find some USB-C headphone that works).

 The 5.5' 18.9 OLED display is fine enough (turned-off blacks are good).
 Since it's an OLED, burn in will eventually happen.
-As it's a 18:9 display, games with blue-bar letterboxing (Fate/GO) is a burn-in incident waiting to happen if you're playing it.
+As it's a 18:9 display, games with colored letterboxing (Fate/GO is a notorious example for this, back when it displays 16:9 content only) is a burn-in incident waiting to happen if you're playing it.

 Let's start out with the bad ones: